Rufus For Real

 Is this oven baked salmon gluten-free?
 Dairy-free?

 Yes!
-This recipe is naturally both gluten-free and dairy-free.
-Just be sure your all-purpose seasoning is labeled GF if not using my recipe.
+This recipe is naturally both.
+Just check your all-purpose seasoning label.

 How do I check for freshness in salmon?